 Typically spikeless shoes are flat soled and feature studs made out of plastic and rubber instead of traditional golf spikes.
-Fears surrounding a lack of stability and waterproofing are quickly being eradicated with new designs.
-The studs offer superb grip on dry ground and ensure you don’t sacrifice any stability in these conditions.
+Fears surrounding a lack of stability and waterproofing have been eradicated with new designs.
+The studs offer superb grip on dry ground and ensure you don’t sacrifice stability in these conditions.
 Many new spikeless shoes are also waterproof, meaning you won’t get caught out in a summer shower.

 If you’re after the classic look along with maximum stability in even the wettest conditions then you’ll want to consider spiked golf shoes.
 The traditional metal spikes are a thing of yesteryear, having been replaced by a soft plastic spike.
 These are much kinder to the course yet still hold firm in the grass and will release easily through impact.
-With much golf in the UK played in wet and windy conditions it’s definitely worth investing in a pair of spikes that will provide a solid foundation to your round.
+With much golf in the UK played in wet and windy conditions it’s worth considering a pair of spikes that will provide a solid foundation to your round.

-It is worth pointing out that these soft spikes will wear away over time and snap off, meaning you will need to replace them.
+We should point out that these soft spikes will wear away over time and snap off, meaning you will need to replace them.
 You will also pick up plenty of muck and debris in your spikes, meaning they will need a regular clean to ensure you don’t lose traction.
 Though not as convenient as a spikeless shoe, golf spikes will offer maximum stability when cared for properly.

 Once you’ve decided which type of shoe to buy you then need to consider the weather conditions...